‘From What is to What If’: Unleashing the power of imagination to create the future we want’.

 There is an epidemic of loneliness, an epidemic of anxiety, a mental health crisis of vast proportions among young people.
 The rise of extremist movements and governments.
 Catastrophic climate change.
 Biodiversity loss.
 Food insecurity.
 And the fracturing of ecosystems and communities beyond, it seems, repair.
 The future—to say nothing of the present—looks grim.

 But as Transition movement cofounder Rob Hopkins tells us, there is plenty of evidence that things can change, and cultures can change, rapidly, dramatically, and unexpectedly—for the better.
 He has seen it happen around the world, and in his own community where the community is becoming its own housing developer, energy company, enterprise incubator and local food network.
-In From What Is to What If, Hopkins tells us how it’s done—with a critical caveat.

 We do have the capability to effect dramatic change, Hopkins argues, but we’re failing because we’ve largely allowed our most critical tool to languish: human imagination.